Principles of Cortana skills design

 Explicit confirmation is the most basic form of confirmation.
 It slows the conversation flow because it introduces an extra prompt to explicitly confirm information that the user provided.
 Use explicit confirmation for situations where the cost of a misunderstanding is high.
 For example, a banking skill must understand dollar amounts that the user speaks.
 The following shows an explicit confirmation interaction.

 Cortana: How much did you want to transfer?

 Implicit confirmation combines the confirmation with your next question.
 This method uses fewer prompts than explicit confirmation.
 Consider a flight booking scenario where the skill obtains the city that the user is flying from, followed by the date.
 The following shows an implicit confirmation interaction.

 Cortana: Flying from Seattle.
 Which date?

 If the user answers this question with a date, then the answer implies that Seattle is correct, thereby confirming Seattle as the departure city.
 The grammar for implicit confirmation interaction is subtly different from the grammar for explicit confirmation.
 The grammar for implicit confirmation combines acceptance or denial of the previous prompt (in this case, the city) with supplying information for the next prompt.

-Answering with a simple yes does not answer this kind of question.
+Answering with a simple yes or no does not answer this kind of question.